Zhu Yihai

-Zhu Yihai (朱以海 (Zhū Yǐhǎi); 1618–1662), courtesy name Juchuan (巨川), art name Hengshan (恆山) and Changshizi (常石子), was a regent of the Southern Ming from 1645 to 1653.
+Zhu Yihai (朱以海 (Zhū Yǐhǎi); 1618–1662), courtesy name Juchuan (巨川), art name Hengshan (恆山) and Changshizi (常石子), was a regent of the Southern Ming dynasty from 1645 to 1653.

 Early life

 Zhu Yihai was born in 1618, during the 46th year of the reign of the Wanli Emperor of the Ming dynasty.
 A son of Zhu Shouyong, he was a ninth-generation descendant (the same generation as the Taichang Emperor) of Zhu Tan, Prince Huang of Lu, tenth son of the Hongwu Emperor.

 The mansion of the Prince of Lu was located at Yanzhou.
 The Qing forces had attacked Yanzhou and destroyed the mansion.
 At that time, the peerage of Prince of Lu was succeeded by Zhu Yihai's eldest brother, Zhu Yipai.
 After the Qing invaded, Zhu Yipai committed suicide along with two of his brothers, Zhu Yixing (朱以洐) and Zhu Yijiang (朱以江).

 After his brother's suicide, Zhu Yihai was enfeoffed as the 11th Prince of Lu by the Chongzhen Emperor.
 After four days he succeeded his peerage, Li Zicheng attacked Beijing and he fled to southern China.